Sukumar Sen (civil servant): Chief Election Commissioner

+Sukumar Sen, in his role as the Chief Election Commissioner of India, was charged with overseeing the 1952 Indian General Election, which was the first election in the history of independent India.

 Historian Ramachandra Guha wrote of Sukumar Sen in The Hindu in 2002, on the 50th anniversary of independent India's first general election:

 Nehru's haste [in wanting India's first general election] was understandable, but it was viewed with some alarm by the man who had to make the election possible, a man who is an unsung hero of Indian democracy.
 It is a pity we know so little about Sukumar Sen. He left no memoirs and, it appears, no papers either. ...

 It was perhaps the mathematician in Sen, which made him ask the prime minister to wait.
 No officer of State, certainly no Indian official, has ever had such a stupendous task placed in front of him.
 Consider, first of all, the size of the electorate: 176 million Indians aged 21 or more, of whom about 85 per cent could not read or write.
 Each voter had to be identified, named and registered.
 This registration of voters was merely the first step.
 For how did one design party symbols, ballot papers and ballot boxes for a mostly unlettered electorate?
 Then, polling stations had to be built and properly spaced out, and honest and efficient polling officers recruited.
 Voting has to be as transparent as possible, to allow for the fair play of the multiplicity of parties that would contest.
 Moreover, with the general election would take place elections to the State Assemblies.
 Working with Sukumar Sen in this regard were the election commissioners of the different provinces, also I.C.S. men.